Aarception/Mo-information-security-portfolio/README.md

 ![Future Prediction of Apology Is Strengthened](https://github.com/Aarception/Mo-information-security-portfolio/blob/main/May_Contemporaneus_Offical_Reflections.png)

+That wasn't strategy.
+It was the ability to separate human dignity from structural engagement.

 ---

 Tho repository was established yesterday as a migration from a frozen one.
 Yesterday's clones: